 Music 101.
 Introduction to Music Fall, spring.
 Credit, four hours.
 Elementary principles of form and style in music from the sixteenth to the twentieth centuries.
 No previous experience necessary.
+Music 114.
+Introduction to Theory and Composition Fall, spring.
+Credit, four hours.
+Fundamentals of tonal music theory, basic concepts and terms, and introduction to original composition for selected media.
 Music 205.
 Ethnomusicology (Music of the World's Cultures) Spring.
 Credit, four hours.
 A survey of music in relation to its cultural context, covering music and culture outside the European art music tradition.
 Music 300R.
 Oxford Chorale/Oxford Instrumental Ensemble Fall, spring.
 Credit, one hour.
 Prerequisite: permission of instructor.
 Group instruction in instrumental and/or vocal music and the performance of selected repertoire.
 May be repeated for credit, with total credit not to exceed four hours.
+Music 389R.
+Special Topics in Music History TBA.
+Credit, four hours.
+Prerequisite: Music 101 or permission of instructor.
+Study of a selected topic in Western music history.

 Philosophy 100.
 Introduction to Philosophy Fall, spring.
 Credit, four hours.
 Examination of some of the central issues and speculative theories in the philosophical tradition.
 Philosophy 110.
 Introduction to Logic Fall, spring.
 Credit, four hours.
 Introduction to the informal techniques of critical thought and the formal analysis of argument structure.
 Philosophy 115.
 Introduction to Ethics Spring.
 Credit, four hours.
 Examination of fundamental moral questions, such as the best way of life, the relation between happiness and moral excellence, and the nature of ethical reasoning, as treated by major philosophers.
 Philosophy 250.
 History of Western Thought I Fall.
 Credit, four hours.
 Ancient and medieval philosophy from the origin of philosophy in ancient Greece to the end of the Middle Ages; emphasis on Plato, Aristotle, St. Augustine, and St. Thomas Aquinas.
 Philosophy 251.
 History of Western Thought II Spring.
 Credit, four hours.
 Modern thought from the Renaissance through the nineteenth century.
 Readings from philosophers such as Hobbes, Descartes, Locke, Spinoza, Berkeley, Leibniz, Hume, Kant, Hegel, and Nietzsche.
+Philosophy 282R.
+Directed Study TBA.
+Variable credit, one to four hours.
+Prerequisite: permission of instructor.
+Independent reading and research under the direction of a faculty member.
 Philosophy 382R.
 Topics in Philosophy Credit, four hours.
 Prerequisite: varies depending on topic.
 Intensive study of a special problem or a set of related problems in philosophy.
 May be repeated for credit when topic varies.